Learnosity/learnosity-sdk-nodejs/REFERENCE.md

 ```
 run node.js application: node app.js
-check browser or postman: http://localhost:3000/learnosity-activities to see DataAPI response.
+Check your browser or postman: http://localhost:3000/learnosity-activities to
+see the Data API response.
 ```

 #### Init() Arguments